 - Check out what others have done.
 YouTube is a great place to watch videos of real MCs doing their work at a wedding.

 - Visit the reception location.
 A quick visit in the weeks leading up to the wedding to the reception venue will help you understand where things will happen.
-It will also familiarise yourself with the venue layout, helpful for when people keep asking you for directions.
+It will also familiarise you with the venue layout, helpful when people keep asking you for directions

 - Remember that you’re not the entertainment, nor are you the main attraction.
 It’s okay to be brief, direct people’s attention to the wedding party and not tell corny jokes!

 We’ve also written a great article, How to Be an Amazing Wedding MC: Beginners Guide to MC Duties.
 Check it out for more ideas!